-- 8.1 Where students are engaged as part of their course requirements in the creation of works for third party commissions, the party commissioning that work may negotiate rights to reproduce, copy or implement a student's design or make and sell products to that design.
-Students should seek advice in order to protect their rights and interests in such cases. - 8.2 During the calendar year in which an item of work is produced in satisfaction of course requirements the University may have reasonable access to that work, including for the purposes of assessment, exhibition, reproduction or publication, except that the University upon written request from the student who is author of the work will refrain from using that work in any way which could jeopardise the student's ability to protect any intangible rights which may attach to the work. - 8.3 During the calendar year in which an item of work is produced in satisfaction of course requirements the student who is author of the work may exhibit, publish or reproduce the work provided all course requirements have been satisfied beforehand and provided no reference is made to the University or the Student's Association with the University without prior written approval of the Registrar.
+- 9.1 All property rights in such items of work are vested in the student who authored the work, subject to the limitation on ownership and use set out in paras 9.3 and 9.4 below.
+Accordingly, the student will own outright the work itself together with all intangible rights which might apply to the exploitation of that work. - 9.2 Where students are engaged as part of their course requirements in the creation of works for third party commissions, the party commissioning that work may negotiate rights to reproduce, copy or implement a student's design or make and sell products to that design.
+Students should seek advice in order to protect their rights and interests in such cases. - 9.3 During the calendar year in which an item of work is produced in satisfaction of course requirements the University may have reasonable access to that work, including for the purposes of assessment, exhibition, reproduction or publication, except that the University upon written request from the student who is author of the work will refrain from using that work in any way which could jeopardise the student's ability to protect any intangible rights which may attach to the work. - 9.4 During the calendar year in which an item of work is produced in satisfaction of course requirements the student who is author of the work may exhibit, publish or reproduce the work provided all course requirements have been satisfied beforehand and provided no reference is made to the University or the student's association with the University without prior written approval of the Registrar.

-Appendix A - Record of Project Work
+Record of Project Work Appendix A